 Better mitigation reduces our need for adaptation.
 Protecting land and stewarding it responsibly enables us to do both.

-David Foster, Highstead Board President
+David Foster, Highstead Board member

 Human impact & adaptation